 We fundamentally do not believe DNA sequences should be the subject matter of patents.
 Despite this there are over 4700 gene patents filed on the human genome and articles written by Christopher Mason showcase how many human genomes are covered by gene patents and how these gene patents are often poorly written and non-specific.
 Chris_Mason_Table_S1.
 Jensen & Murray also highlight this in the below articles.

 We side with Stephan Kinsella on Intellectual Property being oxymoronic.
 Property rights cover property.
 Property must

-This has created considerable additional expense for us (over $20,000).
+This has created considerable additional expense for Courtagen.
 This patent application will not issue.
 Once published it will be abandoned.
-Once abandonded they will act as prior art to any future attempts at patenting the cannabis genome and it will leave the vast majority of the cannabis genome Public forever!
+Once abandond they will act as prior art to any future attempts at patenting the cannabis genome and it will leave the vast majority of the cannabis genome Public forever!
 This is an extraordinary act of charity on behalf of often mis-represented “greedy/profit driven” company considering over $300K has been put into ensuring this genome will remain open source for all to study.
 We may not get this investment back in direct profits but we believe this rising tide can float all boats in an ever important market for human health and well being.
-This should enable product development with the information far less complicated than sequencing human genes.
+This should enable product development with the sequence information.
 Enjoy!

 Other ways to fund our work are through BitCoin.
 Thank you!